UBCFormulaElectric/Consolidated-Firmware/specs.md

 ### FSM AIR-Open State <a name="FSM_AIR_OPEN"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-FSM-17 | Entering the AIR-Open state | The FSM state machine must begin in the AIR-Open state by default.
+FSM-17 | Default state | The FSM state machine must begin in the AIR-Open state by default.
 FSM-12 | Exiting the AIR-Open state | The FSM must enter the AIR-Closed state when the BMS closes the AIR+ and AIR-.

 ### FSM AIR-Closed State <a name="FSM_AIR_CLOSED"></a>